Moving in and out of Essex

 Moving to Essex

-If a young person has an Education, Health and Care (EHC) plan, and the family are moving into Essex, it is helpful for parents and carers to contact the Statutory Assessment Service as early as possible.
-Statutory Assessment can then advise them of the schools within Essex or discuss whether the child could stay at the school they are currently attending.
+If a young person has an Education, Health and Care (EHC) plan, and the family are moving into Essex, it is helpful for parents and carers to contact the SEND Operations Service as early as possible.
+They can then advise them of the schools within Essex or discuss whether the child could stay at the school they are currently attending.

-As Essex is a big county, the Statutory Assessment Service is split into 4 areas.
+As Essex is a big county, the SEND Operations Service is split into 4 areas.
 Depending on where you are moving to, will depend on which area you contact.
-The details of the areas and contact details are available here – Statutory Assessment Service – Contact Details
+The details of the areas and contact details are available here: SEND Operations Service – Contact Details

 The local authority where you currently live must transfer the EHC plan to Essex.
 It is therefore important that you tell your current or home authority that you intend to move area, with your new address and the date you intend to move.